Most Profitable Franchises in

 Additionally, you’ll only become a successful franchisee with a strong work ethic and good business instincts.

-One of the most appealing facets of franchising is its flexibility — and finding the right franchise to suit your work ethic, interests, mentality, and drive is key to surer success.
+One of the most appealing facets of franchising is its flexibility — and finding the right franchise opportunity to suit your work ethic, interests, mentality, and drive is key to surer success.

 While there’s no single exhaustive list, the most profitable franchises tend to have: